 Applying - FAQ

-Information on this page is prospective students.
-If you are a current UON student (including Open Foundation, Newstep and Yapug), please see our information on internal transfers.
+Information on this page is for prospective students.
+If you are a current University of Newcastle student please see our information on internal transfers.
+Or if you are a current Open Foundation, Newstep or Yapug student please click here.

 There are two main intakes each year for undergraduate programs:

-- The major intake period for all undergraduate programs is Semester 1 (usually start in February/March each year).
+- The major intake period for all undergraduate programs is Semester 1 (usually starts in February/March each year).

 - A smaller number of programs are available for admission in Semester 2 (or mid-year which usually starts in late July each year).